metova/Slim/README.md

 Download
 -----

-To include Slim into your project simply add it to your `build.gradle` dependencies.
+To include Slim into your project, add it to your `build.gradle` dependencies.

 ```
 dependencies {
-    compile 'com.metova:slim:1.0'
+    compile 'com.metova:slim:1.2'
 }
 ```